ssrahoo/ssrahoo/README.md

 ---

-Thanks for stopping by!
-Feel free to explore my <a href="https://github.com/ssrahoo?tab=repositories">repositories</a>, star what resonates with you, or <a href="https://www.linkedin.com/in/suryalall/">reach out</a> if you're interested in collaborating, discussing potential freelance or employment opportunities, or simply exploring new projects or ideas.
+Thanks for stopping by.
+Feel free to explore my <a href="https://github.com/ssrahoo?tab=repositories">repositories</a> and <a href="https://www.linkedin.com/in/suryalall/">reach out</a> if you're interested in collaborating, discussing potential opportunities, or simply exploring new projects and ideas.

 <!--